 As I sat down at my table for one amongst all the families, it made me miss my wife and children.
 A couple of pints soon cheered me up though.
 In hindsight, I probably should have eaten my meal before I drank that second pint, as now I can’t remember what I ate.
 But a lovely time was had by the man at the table for one.

 On leaving Kintail Lodge, I managed to miss the camp site (I blame that second pint).
-It was getting fairly late so I walked up the valley and found a lovely spot under the trees.
+It was getting fairly late so I walked up the valley and found a lovely spot for my Terra Nova tent under the trees.
 This had ended up being a very long day, through some beautiful scenery.
 Sleep came very easily.

 Today’s weather was sunshine and no wind, turning to showers later.